tgmuender/salt-mail/README.md

 ### Add new user

-The passwd file is also managed by salt, hence the passwords have to be entered manually
+The passwd file is also managed by salt, to add a new user, follow these steps:

 1) Add user.name to pillar item 'mailboxes'
 2) Add user.pw to pillar items 'mailboxes'.
 You can generate a password as follows with the doveadm utility: